Back to blog

 Why Our Brains Struggle

 The average person maintains around 150 meaningful relationships — what anthropologist Robin Dunbar calls our social limit.
-But even for our closest 15–50 friends, keeping track of every detail is nearly impossible.
+But even for our closest 15–50 mates, keeping track of every detail is nearly impossible.
 Our brains are wired for survival, not social bookkeeping.

-Think about it: after a busy week, can you remember what every friend told you about their job, family, or weekend plans?
+Think about it: after a busy week, can you remember what every mate told you about their job, family, or weekend plans?
 Probably not.
 And that's completely normal — but it doesn't have to stay that way.

 The Cost of Forgetting